Telework and Energy

 experts differ as to the details but the consensus is that we are now,

-or take a year or two.
+or take a year or three.
 Worse, we have pumped most of the "easy

 oil".
 In the future we must rely on smaller pools of oil in places